agottipati9/x24x4/README.md

     sudo /local/repository/bin/MigrationController/start_agent.sh

 This will start migration process.
+To restart SigFlow, simply kill the previous commands and restart the services in this section.

 **NOTE: Due to stability issues with OAI, the handover may fail, causing the base stations to crash.
-If this happens, simply kill the previous commands and restart all the services.**
+Example errors are listed below.
+If this happens, try restarting SigFlow.**

+**Common Errors:**
+   * LTE_RRCConnectionReestablishmentRequest ue_Identity.physCellId(0) is not equal to current physCellId(1), let's reject the UE.

 # Conducting Bandwidth Tests
+## Configuring the Source Agent
+Due to the OAI's X2 protocol implementation, when the source base station is removed, the target base station will also stop.
+To circumvent this for measurement purposes, on `enb1` run:

+    sudo python3 /local/repository/bin/MigrationController/eNB_agent.py source -t X

+where X is the number of seconds to delay the removal of the source base station.

 ## Setting up the UE for iPerf
 To conduct bandwidth measurements, run the following commands on the `adb` node prior to starting the agent on `enb2`:

 To access the UE GUI, run:

-    culebra -s pcXXX.emulab.net:8001 -uG -P 0.25
+    culebra -s pc599.emulab.net:8001 -uG -P 0.25

-where pcXXX is the adb machine.
 This will open up a GUI to access the COTS UE.

 **NOTE: If there is an error when opening the GUI, try running:**